Yuxuan-Zhang-Dexter/RWWW-Reasoning-with-Werewolf/README.md

 The project currently supports:
 - **Game Session Logic**: The main game logic is encapsulated in `game.py`, which sets up a game session with different roles, prompts, and interactions.
 - **Daytime Discussion Phase**: Players engage in discussions to deduce each other’s roles.
+- **Night Phase**: Players conduct action and win condition is checked.
 - **Test Script**: `test.py` allows you to run a sample game session.

 ## Setup and Installation